vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/ScreenToWorldPoint.md

 <<Code/Specific/ScreenToWorldPoint.rtf>>

+**Or**

+If appropriate, switch your camera to Orthographic projection.
+This is the correct approach when making entirely 2D games.

 #### Alternate Methods

 Sometimes it is more suitable to use a [Plane](https://docs.unity3d.com/ScriptReference/Plane.html) to avoid calculating an appropriate distance from the camera.
 This is a suitable approach when the result is on a fixed plane in space.